ioam/parambokeh/doc/getting_started/index.rst

 <../user_guide/index.html>`_; we link to the user guide from the
 appropriate sections of this guide.

-To see what can be done with parambokeh, see our `Gallery
-<../gallery/index.html>`_ of interesting examples.

-We recommend you proceed through the following in order; it should take around 1 hour in total.

 * `Introduction <Introduction.html>`_
    What is parambokeh?